astonastonaston/peract/README.md

 * `maniskill3.json_path` : The path to your Maniskill evaluation demos trajectory metadata (the json file)
 * `maniskill3.desc_pkl_path`: The path to your language goal file
 * `framework.logdir`: The directory to find weights and save your evaluation results
+* `framework.train_cfg_path`: The path to your training config.
+This is used to build a PerAct agent consistent with the agent during training

 To **save evaluation videos**, you can change those hyperparameters *(if you just want a quickstart, you can skip the following readings and go to [Evaluation](#evaluation-1) directly)*: